As those of you that read my last post will know, I’m now in Lima.

 That being said, I can’t help but make comparisons between the Latin American cities I’ve been to.

 So far, there are five things that are bothering me about Lima: value for money, lack of accessibility to other nice cities, service, a lack of desirable neighbourhoods and a lack of character.

 Value for Money

 This is the first thing I noticed.
 By Latin American standards, Lima does not offer good value for money.
-Now let's now get it twisted - by all accounts, Lima is cheap if you're coming from the United States or Europe (or even Canada, like myself).
-I'm certainly not going to go broke here.
-But I'm not talking about cost of living.
-I'm talking about what you get for your money compared to other Latin American cities.
+Now let’s now get it twisted – by all accounts, Lima is cheap if you’re coming from the United States or Europe (or even Canada, like myself).
+I’m certainly not going to go broke here.
+But I’m not talking about cost of living.
+I’m talking about what you get for your money compared to other Latin American cities.
 For instance, Mexico City has indisputably better infrastructure, a better transportation network and nicer parks and public spaces.
-Basically, much less of Mexico City looks like shit.
-And it's Centro Historico is significantly more impressive and maintained than Lima's (Lima's is terrible, actually, perhaps more a fault of the Spanish conquistadors not caring as much but still, the fact remains).
+Basically, much less of Mexico City looks horrible.
+And it’s Centro Historico is significantly more impressive and maintained than Lima’s (Lima’s is terrible, actually, perhaps more a fault of the Spanish conquistadors not caring as much but still, the fact remains).

 Yet everything in Lima is about 10% more expensive than Mexico City.
 One bedroom apartment rentals in nice areas are probably 15% percent more (we’ll get to why I think this is in a minute).